18.03.2024

 2. Set the dynamics of the battle N: how many moves, seconds, strikes, etc. it takes to win.

-The greater the N, the slower the fight will be.
+The more N, the slower the fight will be.

 Formula 6